 The Chicago Health Atlas a place where you can view citywide information about health trends and take action near you to improve your own health.

-We display large amounts of data from sources like the City of Chicago and local hospitals so you can get big-picture views of health outcomes in Chicago.
+We display large amounts of data from sources like the City of Chicago, State of Illinois, and local hospitals so you can get big-picture views of health statistics in Chicago like hospital admissions, uninsurance rates, cause of death, birth rates. and drill down deep into neighborhoods to see specific information and how it compares to the city overall.

 Dr. Sims is Associate Chief Medical Informatics Officer at Rush University Medical Center.
 Dr. Sims’ leads the data warehouse/analytics team, clinical decision support, meaningful use, and quality measurement efforts at Rush.
 Dr. Sims has extensive research experience in informatics topics including quality measurement, public health informatics, and care coordination.
 He serves as the Rush site lead for the Chicago Health Atlas, where he and his investigative team contribute patient data.